Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 podman run --rm -it \

--e FROM_TOKEN=my_forgejo_token \
+-e SOURCE_TOKEN=my_forgejo_token \

--e TO_TOKEN=my_github_token \
+-e TARGET_TOKEN=my_github_token \

--e MIRROR_TOKEN=my_github_mirror_roken \
+-e MIRROR_TOKEN=my_github_mirror_token \

-localhost/forgesync \
+localhost/forgesync https://codeberg.org/api/v1 github \

---remirror always \
+--remirror \

 --mirror-interval 8h0m0s \